datawire/ambassador-docs/howtos/codetocluster.md

 ## <img class="os-logo" src="../../../../../images/logo.png"/> What's Next?

-YAML files used to deploy Kuberentes resources are generally kept under version control.
+YAML files used to deploy Kubernetes resources are generally kept under version control.
 You can automate deploying and updating resources as changes are committed to your code repositories using a CI/CD system like Argo!
 [Check out our guide on getting started with Argo](https://www.getambassador.io/docs/argo/latest/quick-start/).

 Debugging services running on Kubernetes can be a frustrating process, make it easier and faster [using Telepresence](https://www.getambassador.io/docs/telepresence/latest/quick-start/)!